kubzero/MoonContacts/README.md

 ![Image description](https://pp.userapi.com/c850120/v850120099/cd1d1/zwGqxCrVUto.jpg)

 You should tap "OK".
-Access to should be given in order to use all application capabilities.
+Access should be given in order to use all application capabilities.

 ## Requirements to compile and run program
 Your PC must run Xcode 10.1